 His lack of remorse was on full display and I was simultaneously dumbfounded and incredulous.
 How had things gotten so twisted that I was doing such an unreasonable thing to get someone else to act reasonable?

-I wasn’t sure, then something strange happened.
+Something strange happened while I was trying to be everything he wanted.
 At some point, our interactions took on a life of their own.

 The Summer From Hell: How Manipulating a Narcissist Backfired